squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

     k3-->e3
 </div>

-The issue and vulnerability in `AES-ECB` is that every single block is encrypted with the same key such that if the plaintext of one block is known, then any other reoccurences of identical ciphertext indicate the known plaintext.
+The issue and vulnerability in `AES-ECB` is that every single block is encrypted with the same key such that if the plaintext of one block is known, then any other reoccurrences of identical ciphertext indicate the known plaintext.
 Consider the following:
 ```python
 pt_1 = "mega secret msg:"
 pt_2 = "mega secret msg: do not use AES pwds"